Things You Need to Know About Algae Biorefinery

 Most scientific literature suggests an oil production potential of around 25-50 ton per hectare per year for relevant algae species.
 Microalgae contain, amongst other biochemical, neutral lipids (tri-, di-, monoglycerides free fatty acids), polar lipids (glycolipids, phospholipids), wax esters, sterols and pigments.
 The total lipid content in microalgae varies from 1 to 90 % of dry weight, depending on species, strain and growth conditions.

-In order to develop a more sustainable and economically feasible process, all biomass components (e.g. proteins, lipids, carbohydrates) should be used and therefore biorefining of microalgae is very important for the selective separation and use of the functional biomass components.
+Algae-based biorefineries are specialized facilities meant for the conversion of algae into biofuels, biochemicals, cosmetics, food and other useful products.
+In order to develop a more sustainable and economically feasible process, all algal biomass components (e.g. proteins, lipids, carbohydrates) should be used and therefore biorefining of microalgae is very important for the selective separation and use of the functional biomass components.

-The term biorefinery was coined to describe the production of a wide range of chemicals and bio-fuels from biomasses by the integration of bio-processing and appropriate low environmental impact chemical technologies in a cost-effective and environmentally sustainable.
+In convention terms, biorefinery is used to describe the production of a wide range of chemicals and biofuels from biomass resources by the integration of bio-processing and chemical technologies in a cost-effective and environmentally sustainable manner.
 If biorefining of microalgae is applied, lipids should be fractionated into lipids for biodiesel, lipids as a feedstock for the chemical industry and essential fatty acids, proteins and carbohydrates for food, feed and bulk chemicals, and the oxygen produced should be recovered also.

-The potential for commercial algae production is expected to come from growth in translucent tubes or containers called photo bioreactors or in open systems (e.g. raceways) particularly for industrial mass cultivation or more recently through a hybrid approach combining closed-system precultivation with a subsequent open-system.
-Major advantages of a algal biorefinery include:
+The potential for commercial algae production is expected to come from growth in translucent tubes or containers called photo-bioreactors or in open systems, particularly for industrial mass cultivation or more recently through a hybrid approach combining closed-system pre-cultivation with a subsequent open-system.

 • Use of industrial refusals as inputs ( CO2,wastewater and desalination plant rejects)